Family and Community Gatherings

 Sundays Community Gatherings:

-In an effort to build community and to give our students a trajectory of the Torah narrative, we begin each Sunday SULAM session together in the cafetorium at the Center School with “Taste of Torah” – a closer look at the weekly Torah portion.
+In an effort to build community and to give our students a trajectory of the Torah narrative, we begin each Sunday SULAM session together in the sanctuary with “Taste of Torah” – a closer look at the weekly Torah portion.
 On non-Havdalah days, this gathering concludes by 9:15 am.
 Parents are encouraged to join the students for this weekly gathering.

 Havdalah literally means ‘separation’.
 It is also the name of a ceremony that separates Shabbat from the rest of the week.
 Although traditionally Havdalah takes place on Saturday night it can be performed as late as Tuesday.
 The blessings recited during Havdalah are intended to use all five senses – tasting the wine, smelling the spices, seeing the flame of the candle and feeling its warmth, and hearing the blessings.

-At the first Sunday session of every month our entire school community gathers together in the cafetorium at the Center School for Havdalah, to sing songs and to celebrate the birthdays of the month.
+At the first Sunday session of every month our entire school community gathers together in the sanctuary for Havdalah, to sing songs and to celebrate the birthdays of the month.
 Each grade level has the chance to lead Havdalah at least once during the year.

 Parents are invited and encouraged to attend this special community gathering with their children.